OnStar Guardian

 Early Expressions

-The first home screen designs aimed to surface OnStar’s three main services.
+The first home screen designs aimed to surface OnStar’s three primary vehicle services.
 Blue Button Calls, Roadside Assistance, and Emergency Calls.

 Family Sharing

-Before launch, product added a new requirement, the ability to share the Guardian app with up to 4 family members or friends.
-This aimed to increase overall adoption and penetration based on research with OnStar customers who were parents of teenage children.
+Before launch, a new requirement was added: the ability to share the Guardian app with up to 4 family members or friends.
+Based on customer research, sharing the service aimed to increase overall adoption and market penetration which targeted family groups with new drivers.

-This would introduce not only complexity to the application’s design and functionality, but lead to downstream implications yet to be fully understood.
+This would introduce not only complexity to the application’s design and initial product intent, but lead to downstream implications yet to be fully understood.

 Map as Home

-Family Sharing created a need to enhance the value of sharing the service with your friends and family.
+The team was looking to increase the value of sharing the service with your friends and family.

 Enter, the map as home.

-We created a map primary interface to reinforce the core belief of accuracy and reliability of OnStar.
-This also allowed users to see their entire safety network at a glance.
+We created a map primary interface to reinforce the realtime nature and accuracy of the service alowing users to see their entire safety network at a glance.

 The Digital Button Assembly